appanp/supply-chain-fundas/supply_chain_terminology.md

 - Printing care-compliant label
 - Printing of standard bill of lading
 - Printing parcel carrier label to put on actual box

+**Short Pick**: In picking, it refers to order items or SKUs which do not have the requested quantity or which fell short of the requested order quantity.
+For more info, refer to [this link](https://learn.microsoft.com/en-us/dynamics365/supply-chain/warehousing/tasks/set-up-short-picking-item-reallocation)

 **Slotting**: Warehouse slotting is the step by step process of analyzing inventory data for the purpose of categorizing and organizing inventory throughout a warehouse or distribution center.
 The purpose of slotting your warehouse is to maximize the overall efficiency of your operations.
 By maximizing space utilization and reducing inventory handling, you'll see an increase in productivity and a strategic workflow throughout your facility.
 For more info, refer to [this link](https://us.blog.kardex-remstar.com/warehouse-slotting-strategies-best-practices).
 This is a WMS feature for warehouse planning or configuration.